ircv3/ircv3-specifications/example-spec.md

 ### Capabilities

 New capabilities that this spec defines are listed here.
+If there are none, this section can be omitted.

 ### Tags

 New tags that this spec defines are listed here.
+If there are none, this section can be omitted.

 ### Messages

 New IRC messages (i.e. `PRIVMSG`/`PING`/`CHGHOST`) that this spec defines are listed here.
+If there are none, this section can be omitted.

 ### Numerics